starkgines/Mic-input-Speaker/README.md

 # API
-To used the api you need a apikey from openAI create a key.txt and copy and paste inside the key
+To use the api you need an apikey from openAI create a key.txt and copy and paste it.

 You can list all microphone with and then select the index of the selected mic: